szager-chromium/rr/Installation.md

 Currently rr only supports recording and replaying of 32-bit x86 Linux processes.  rr and its dependencies must be built as a 32-bit objects on x86-64 kernels; instructions are below.

-<font color="red" size="70pt">WARNING</font>: rr needs to disable some modern OS security features to run correctly; see below for more details.
-Disabling these features in a "production" system will put that system at significantly higher security risk.
-This is another reason it's recommend to run rr in a virtual machine.
-Disabling network access to the VM when not needed is further recommended.

-If you run rr in a virtual machine, as is recommended, **MAKE SURE VIRTUALIZATION OF PERF COUNTERS IS ENABLED**.
+If you run rr in a virtual machine, **MAKE SURE VIRTUALIZATION OF PERF COUNTERS IS ENABLED**.
 On at least VMWare Workstation 9, the default is for counter virtualization to be disabled.

 ## Build prerequisites